 The Vincentian Center for Church and Society at St. John's University presents Three Things Talks, a series that addresses issues of Catholic belief and teaching.
 The talks are intended for adult Catholics who want to know more about their faith, and for those who are interested in what Catholics believe.
 Each talk emphasizes three important ideas.

-Join Marlene Watkins, Foundress of the first Lourdes Hospitality of the Americas, Our Lady of Lourdes Hospitality North American Volunteers, as she presents "A Lourdes Pilgrimage: Prayer, Penance and Procession".
+On April 10, 2021, Marlene Watkins, Foundress of the first Lourdes Hospitality of the Americas, Our Lady of Lourdes Hospitality North American Volunteers, presented "A Lourdes Pilgrimage: Prayer, Penance and Procession.”
 Since 1858, over one hundred million people have made the journey to Lourdes, France.
 Why?
 Discover the value of pilgrimage, the timeless gospel message of Lourdes, and the relevance to us today.
-Time included for conversation with participants.

 Marlene Watkins is the Foundress of the first Lourdes Hospitality of the Americas, Our Lady of Lourdes Hospitality North American Volunteers, which accompanies the seriously ill and profoundly disabled to the Sanctuaries in France with medical supportive care, volunteers, university students and youth.
 Lourdes Volunteers introduced the privilege of serving the Sanctuaries and the Universal Church in Lourdes to Americans and brings groups of volunteers from schools, universities, including St. John’s University first Service Mission to Lourdes.
 She has traveled to Asia, Africa, Europe and across America-the-Beautiful to share the Message of Lourdes through Virtual Pilgrimage Experiences in parishes, schools, prisons and to groups of all ages.
 She has appeared on CBS, PBS, BBC and frequently on EWTN, as well as speaking on Catholic national and local radio broadcasts, to audiences at international conferences and has been featured in books and newspapers about Lourdes and her experiences as a volunteer.
 Marlene was named an Outstanding Catholic by Our Sunday Visitor in 2015.
 Marlene is a wife, mother and grandmother from Syracuse, New York, and is a professed Secular Franciscan.